tmorrell/AuthorCarpentry/README.md

 ##Why would Librarians be involved in Carpentry?

 Research librarians have long shared expertise in authoring and publishing with our campus communities, and we have developed considerable expertise in knowledge management principles and practices; instruction and assessment; information ethics and law, responsible conduct of research; and research information systems.
+Moreover, we share a vision for equal and universal access to information and culture as a human right, and thus enthusiastically promote the goals of the Open Source, Open Science, and Open Access movements.

-But we haven't always been successful in reaching busy, productive researchers with little time to spend on subjects outside their own discplinary work.
-So the Caltech Library is recasting its instructional program using a 'Carpentry' approach to better meet the needs of successful, time-constrained, and (understandably) often pre-occupied scientists and scholars.
-The desired outcome is a set of pragmatic, efficient and useful Author Carpentry lessons that can be offered alone as 'tips and tools' sessions; in combination as a half-day or full-day workshop; or as snap-on modules to enhance existing SW/D Carpentry programs.
+The Caltech Library is recasting its instructional program using a 'Carpentry' approach to better meet the needs of successful, time-constrained, and (understandably) often pre-occupied scientists and scholars, while advancing ne forms of scholarly communication that improve access, re-use, and replication .
+The desired outcome is a set of pragmatic, efficient and useful Author Carpentry lessons that can be offered alone as 'tips and tools' sessions; in combination as a half-day or full-day workshop; or as snap-on modules to enhance existing Open Science and Research Data management programs.

 ##Topics covered in Author Carpentry include

 * Scientific writing in useful, powerful, and open mark-up languages such as LaTeX and Markdown;

-* Formulating and managing references, publication lists, and bibliographies in open formats such as BiBTeX and using open source tools such as JabRef;
+* Formulating and managing citation data, publication lists, and bibliographies in open formats such as BiBTeX and using open source tools such as JabRef;

-* Transforming author's textual files (e.g. CV's, web Publications pages) into open plain text formats using command line tools, for reuse in other systems
+* Transforming author's  metadata documenting their research outputs into open plain text formats using command line tools, for reuse in research information systems in support of funder compliance mandates and institutional reporting.

 * Establishing scholarly identity with ORCiD and managing reputation with ORCiD-enabled research information systems (ImpactStory, OpenVIVO)